Learn more by browsing our frequently asked questions.

-Briefings commence between 8.00- 9:00am at the on board the vessel at the Great Sandy Strait Marina.
+Briefings commence between 8.30- 9:30am at the on board the vessel at the Great Sandy Strait Marina.
 If having a ‘sleepover’ a 30min induction is done upon arrival (3.30-4.30pm) the afternoon prior to your charter commencing with the full briefing done the following morning.
-The briefing forms part of the departure procedure, so all guests must by on board and ready to depart before briefing commences.
+The briefing forms part of the departure procedure, so all guests must be on board and ready to depart before briefing commences.
 Your briefer will drive the vessel out of the marina and set you up on the leads before being retrieved by other staff member.
 Allow 3+ hours for the briefing.

 Return procedure and disembarkation time